-The highest number of households responses who acquired land for planting was from landboard (60%) followed by inheritance (17.4%) and employer/relatives (14.2%).
+1. The highest number of households responses who acquired land for planting was from landboard (60%) followed by inheritance (17.4%) and employer/relatives (14.2%).
 Besides these about 9% households acquired planting lands from other means of land acquisition mode.

-A total of 277,472 responses from households indicated that they acquired land through at least one of the planting land acquisition mode.
-Cities/towns got the second largest share of the total allocations (50,059 households reponses), the largest allocation coming from land boards (49%) followed by inheritance (23%) and employer/relative (20%).
+2. A total of 277472 responses from households indicated that they acquired land through at least one of the planting land acquisition mode.
+Cities/towns got the second largest share of the total allocations (50059 households responses), the largest allocation coming from land boards (49%) followed by inheritance (23%) and employer/relative (20%).
 In all districts the highest number of allocations was obtained through Land boards, followed by inheritance and employer/relative.
 The Central District appears to have had the largest share of the allocations, the largest allocation came from Land boards (62%) followed through employer/relative (14%) and inheritance (13%).

-Overall pictures of both censuses indicate that marriage has increase in female landowners while decreased in male landowners; however living together remained same during both censuses 2001 and 2011.
-The difference in widowed percent landowners remains almost same in both the censuses.
-The percent of divorced male and female landowners have also remained at the same level during both censuses.
-The percentage distributions of responses from heads of households by usual economically active and inactive were 69.6% and 30.4% (both sexes), 80.3% and 19.7% (male) and 58% and 42% (female).
+3. The percentage distributions of responses from heads of households by usual economically active and inactive were 69.6% and 30.4% (both sexes), 80.3% and 19.7% (male) and 58% and 42% (female).
 In 2001 Census, this distribution also followed the same trend such as the proportion of usual active and inactive were 60.6% and 39.4% (both sexes), 73.4% and 26.6% (male), 58.0% and 42.0% (female).

-With respect to current economic activity, within each mode of land acquisition and sex, the percentage response from households heads under paid cash category were highest (71.8%) followed by working at own land/cattle post (15.45%).
+4. With respect to current economic activity, within each mode of land acquisition and sex, the percentage response from households heads under paid cash category were highest (71.8%) followed by working at own land/cattle post (15.45%).

-Households whose head's industry was classified under other industries dominated all land acquisition modes.
+5. Households whose head's industry was classified under other industries dominated all land acquisition modes.
 The proportions ranged from 32.42% to 47.31% within each land acquisition mode.
-Within the self allocation mode, 33.01% of the household heads were from agriculture, hunting and forestry industry and 45.56% were from other industry, and any other industries accounted for less than 6% of the households.
+Within the self-allocation mode, 33.01% of the household heads were from agriculture, hunting and forestry industry and 45.56% were from other industry, and any other industries accounted for less than 6% of the households.

-Most of households' responses indicated that they acquired the land for farming through landboards was in the elementary occupations (23.49%).
+6. Most of households' responses indicated that they acquired the land for farming through landboards was in the elementary occupations (23.49%).
 The households who stated that they allocated land for themselves, majority of them are in the elementary occupation and skilled agricultural and related workers with 36.95% and 36.78% respectively.

-Overall it is concluded that the number of households who acquired land for planting was highest from landboard followed by inheritance and employer/relative.
+7. Overall it is concluded that the number of households who acquired land for planting was highest from landboard followed by inheritance and employer/relative.